ethan893/Space-Invaders/README.md

 # Space-Invaders
-My attempt at a Space Invaders game using PyGame
+Space Invaders game using PyGame

 W-A-S-D to move: